 - A1.
-Underpinning key mathematics and science skills appropriate to aerospace electronic engineering, both as a method for communicating results, concepts and ideas and as a tool for solving complex problems, - A2.
-Underpinning principles, methodologies and concepts applicable to aerospace electronic engineering, as well as their role in historical, current, and future developments and technologies, - A3.
+Underpinning key mathematics and science skills appropriate to electronic and digital systems engineering, both as a method for communicating results, concepts and ideas and as a tool for solving complex problems, - A2.
+Underpinning principles, methodologies and concepts applicable to electronic and digital systems engineering, as well as their role in historical, current, and future developments and technologies, - A3.
 Practical, computational and programming skills relating to engineering, and compatible with current industrial practice, - A4.
 The development and evaluation of possible solutions to engineering problems, - A5.
-Major issues at the frontiers of engineering research and development, and their possible exploitation to enhance current practices, - A6.
+Major issues at the frontiers of engineering research and development, and their possible exploitation to enhance current practices,

+A6.
 Financial, economic, and social factors of significance to engineering, including the broader obligations of engineers to society.

 Programmes are taught mainly through Lectures and Directed Reading.
 Learning is reinforced through tutorials (in the first two parts), design exercises (in the first two parts), coursework assignments, and project work (both individual and in groups).
 Outcome A1 is largely taught by self-paced methods (worksheets and in-class tests) in parts 1 and 2, and a satisfactory knowledge and understanding is implicit in your ability to complete the second and third part modules.
 Outcomes A2, A5-A8 are largely taught through lectured modules with understanding developed through coursework and Laboratories.
 A substantial body of coursework in part 2 develops outcome A3, and outcome A4 is developed through project supervisions in parts 3 and 4.
+Outcomes A9 and A10 are reached during the year in industry of the "with Industrial Studies" variant.

 Knowledge and understanding of each subject (outcomes A1-A3) are assessed mainly through written examinations.
 Additional forms of assessment include technical reports (outcomes A4-A6), seminar presentations (A7-A8), and project reports (A4-A8).
+Outcomes A9 and A10 are assessed by a report, which is written during the year in industry of the "with Industrial Studies" variant.